 - Medicare Part B pays for one shot

 - the pneumococcal vaccine is recommended for all adults over the age of 65

-- if it is medically necessary for people with underlying health conditions there is an additional 5 yearly booster
+- if it is medically necessary for people with underlying health conditions, there is an additional 5 yearly boosters

 - there is no deductible for pneumonia shots

-- if you use a practitioner and provider who accept assignment there is no to pay co-insurance
+- if you use a practitioner and provider who accepts assignment, there is no co-insurance to pay

 The Hepatitis B Vaccine –